 Channel Definitions for Custom Packet Sniffing, xFlow, or IPFIX Sensors

-When adding custom xFlow (for example, NetFlow, sFlow, or jFlow), IPFIX (included in PRTG version 13.x.7 or later), or packet sniffing sensors to PRTG, you will notice a field named Channel Definition.
+When adding custom xFlow (for example, NetFlow, sFlow, or jFlow), custom IPFIX (included in PRTG version 13.x.7 or later), or custom packet sniffing sensors to PRTG, you will notice a field named Channel Definition.
 In this field you need to provide the channel definitions in the following manner (one entry per channel):

 #5:HTTP Protocol[TCP] and (SourcePort or DestinationPort or SourcePort or DestinationPort)

 - The <id> needs to be 1 or a higher number and must be unique for the sensor.
 This means that each channel definition must have a unique ID.

 - The <id> is linked to the historic data.
 Caution: As soon as you change the ID, you break the connection to the history for this particular channel and you will lose its historic data!